-My Opinion: Pimsleur Mandarin is the Best Place to Start, but you will want other materials to use alongside of it so you don't get bored.
+Pimsleur Mandarin is the Best Place to Start, but you will want other materials to use alongside of it so you don't get bored.— VirginiaLynne

 These audio courses have been the backbone of my study and I think they are a great way to learn how to speak and get the tones intuitively.

-The Pimsleur method uses immersion, repetition and a quiz format to teach.
+Format: The Pimsleur method uses a unique immersion in conversation, repetition and a quiz format to teach.
 Paul Pimsleur devised a language learning method which is all auditory.
-In fact, it is hard to get transcripts of these lessons (check this link for Mandarin I transcripts), which unfortunately becomes a big drawback to this program as you progress past the first level.
-However, especially with a tonal language, it is very important for a beginner to listen and practice trying to imitate the sounds over and over.
-The tapes are designed to focus on developing that ability to hear the sounds of Mandarin and to repeat the tones without having to think about them.
+Especially with a tonal language, a beginner needs to listen and practice trying to imitate the sounds over and over.
+The tapes are designed to focus on developing the ability to hear the sounds and to repeat the tones without having to think about them.

-Con: Not a Lot of Vocabulary: Pimsleur is sometimes criticized for not introducing enough vocabulary.
-There are about 500 vocabulary words in each level.
-However, I found that I really was able to master those vocabulary words well and was not frustrated.
+- Limited vocabulary: There are about 500 vocabulary words in each level.
+However, I found that I was able to master those vocabulary words well and was not frustrated.

-Pro: Question and Answer Format Keeps Listener Involved: The question and answer format is very effective because it requires active listening.
-The whole course is basically in a quiz format, so it helps you to judge whether or not you really do know the material.
+- Effective format: The question and answer format is very effective because it requires active listening.
+The whole course is basically in a quiz format, so it helps you to judge whether or not you do know the material.

-Pro: Learn at Your Own Pace: Since there is no timeline for how fast you complete the lessons, you are free to spend as long as you need to master each one.
-Generally, the lessons seem to be paired in themes and to make it more interesting, I tended to do two lessons a week, listening all the way through both lessons before I went back to repeat the first one.
+- Learn at your own pace: Since there is no timeline for how fast you complete the lessons, you are free to spend as long as you need to master each one.
+Generally, the lessons seem to be paired in themes, and to make it more interesting, I tended to do two lessons a week, listening through both lessons before I went back to repeat the first one.

-My Opinion: Fun Listening format and lessons which go from newbie to advanced but too much English in early lessons.
+Fun listening format and lessons which go from newbie to advanced but too much English in early lessons.— VirginiaLynne

-For all Levels: ChinesePod offers hundreds of downloadable podcasts on Itunes for newbie, intermediate and advanced learners.
+ChinesePod offers hundreds of downloadable podcasts on iTunes for newbie, intermediate, and advanced learners.
 When we originally started listening, these were free but they are now charging a fee for some products as well as for optional online learning guides and support.

 Fun and easy to listen to!
 Listening to the cultural facts and banter of hosts in the Newbie lesson, Ken (Irish linguist) and Jenny (native speaker), makes these podcasts a great break from the monotone style of Pimsleur.

-Too Much English and Not as Much Mandarin: However, you do have to listen to a lot of English before you get to the Chinese and this makes this program harder to recommend as the main tool for language learning.
+Too much English and not as much Mandarin: However, you do have to listen to a lot of English before you get to the Chinese and this makes this program harder to recommend as the main tool for language learning.
 Like Pimsleur, ChinesePod tries to introduce Chinese by giving short phrases and dialogues which are repeated several times.
 However, there doesn't seem to be any progression as each lesson is mostly self-contained.
-In addition, there is not the repetition which you need to really build up vocabulary skills.
+Also, there is not the repetition which you need to build up vocabulary skills.
 They may do that in the advanced lessons, but not in the beginning ones.

-Learn Language and Culture.
-Unlike Pimsleur, Ken and Jenny talk extensively about each of the words and phrases in the dialogues and explain what they mean.
+Learn language and culture.
+Unlike the Pimsleur tapes which only give phrases in and translation, Ken and Jenny talk extensively about each of the words and phrases in the dialogues and explain what they mean.
 They also give many cultural facts and hints, like the fact that you should present your business card with two hands and receive one the same way.
 That fact would have helped me more in China if I had remembered to bring business cards with me in the first place; however, I did remember to take the cards that were given to me with both hands and to look at them carefully before putting them away (another Ken and Jenny cultural tidbit!).

 Two great things are that the lessons contain a lot of vocabulary which is thematically organized, and Serge does a good job of enunciating the words clearly and explaining the meaning of each vocabulary word.
 If you want to learn a lot of vocabulary, then Serge is very helpful.